Our Policy is set out in sections as follows:

 Your right to object to processing: You have the right to object to the processing of your personal information in certain circumstances.
-For example, you have the absolute right to object to the processing of your personal data for direct marketing purposes.
-You can also object if the processing is for our (or a third parties) legitimate interests.
 This right does not apply, for example, when data is processed to comply with a contractual or legal obligation.

 Should you wish to contact us to exercise your rights or if you have any worries or complaints about the way we use your information, please don’t hesitate to get in touch with us.
 We will do our very best to re-assure you and correct anything that is incorrect.
 For example, if you feel we’re not meeting the standards we expect of ourselves and we have not been able to give you the re-assurance you need, you are within your rights to contact the UK Information Commissioners Office.